Our Services

 Building a Strong Lawn

 A healthy lawn isn’t just about cutting weeds — it’s about giving grass the nutrients it needs to THRIVE.
-We use a custom blend, slow-release fertilizer to provide a steady supply of nitrogen and other essential nutrients over several months.
+We use premium, slow-release fertilizer to provide a steady supply of nitrogen and other essential nutrients over several months.
 This encourages deep root growth, vibrant color, and long-term resilience.

 Equally important is soil pH, which affects how well your lawn can absorb these nutrients.
-Mississippi soils often become slightly acidic over time, which can reduce fertilizer effectiveness.
+Soils in our area often become more acidic over time, which can reduce fertilizer effectiveness.
 That’s why we include a limestone application in our program.
 Limestone raises soil pH to the optimal range, ensuring your grass can fully utilize the nutrients we apply and maintain strong, healthy growth year-round.

 Contact Us